alephium/docs/docs/infrastructure/the-bridge.md

 ### Mobile:

-The mobile app will generate the address for you.
+When connecting through WalletConnect, after scanning the QR code, the wallet will ask you to generate the wallet in "Group 0"
+Click on “connect to dapp” and hit confirm/accept the transaction.
 Fund the generated address.
 Proceed with the bridge process.